 The most common reason for a car to get a salvage title is a car wreck.
-Many vehicles have a title branded Restored or Salvage after a significant accident (not always, more on this later).
+Many vehicles have a title branded Restored or Salvage after a significant accident (not always, more on later).

 How does the salvage title process work?

 You get in a car accident.
 The insurance company has determined that it will cost over 75% of the value of (the current fair market value) the car to fix it.
-Let us assume that your vehicle has a current market value of $10,000.
+Let us assume your vehicle has a current market value of $10,000.
 It will take $8,200 ( Over 75% of its value) to fix all the damage.
 In this case, the insurance can declare the car a total loss.

-They pay you the owner the market value of $10,000.
+They pay you the owner, the market value of $10,000.
 In turn, the insurance company takes the car from the owner and sends it to an auction like Copart, where they try to recover as much money as possible by selling the damaged car.

 During this process, the insurance company will apply for a salvage certificate from the local motor vehicle division (DMV, MVA, MVD).
-A car dealer or a body shop buy the damaged car for a fraction of the market value (more on this later) and repairs it.
+A car dealer or a body shop buys the damaged car for a fraction of the market value (more on this later) and repairs it.
 The car has now become a salvage vehicle and is back on the car market for sale.